Brutus: There is a tide in the affairs of men.

 Modern farming has destroyed the vast majority of flower-rich grasslands making the biodiverse grasslands on peat soils the last bastion for many butterflies.
 Some species that are now unknown from farmland have found refuge in cutaway bogs (peatlands from which most of the peat has been removed).
 There is, for example, no known viable population of the Dark Green Fritillary butterfly in County Kildare outside the Ballydermot Bog group area.

 This area of bogland currently holds among the best butterfly and moth habitats and populations in Ireland.
 The area holds 25 butterfly species, some of these endangered, and hundreds of moth species, including endangered species.
-Exceeding an impressive 5,000 hectares, in one large contiguous block, it is the right size for species to move around in the landscape, allowing species to find the best habitats for their needs and avoid genetic bottlenecks which damage a species’ vitality.
+At around 7,000 hectares, in one large contiguous block, it is the right size for species to move around in the landscape, allowing species to find the best habitats for their needs and avoid genetic bottlenecks which damage a species’ vitality.
 Butterfly Conservation Ireland’s monitoring of the Marsh Fritillary in the area shows that the species is moving around in the landscape taking advantage of optimum habitat as it develops.
 We have noted that there is a high level of variability in the wing markings of the Marsh Fritillary butterflies in the region, a clear indication of genetic diversity.
 In short, the population of this endangered butterfly is healthy here and this must continue.

 Once in a Lifetime Opportunity